 Actually, all these wonderful antique ships are part of the Deutsches Schifffahrtsmuseum – the three fs are not a typo, the word is a combination of Schiff, ship, and Fahrt, trip – the German Maritime Museum.

-The museum is open daily from 10 a. m. to 6 p. m. and while they are renovating, you pay what you wish.
+The museum is open daily from 10 a.m. to 6 p.m.

 The Klimahaus: The Climate House